lowrycito/handbook/pages/study-manual-general-handbook-11-young-women.md

   * Instruct class secretaries and help them keep attendance records.

+  * Using LCR, work with the Relief Society secretary to keep attendance records for adult sisters serving in Young Women.

   * Help the Young Women presidency prepare a budget and account for expenses.

 11.3.4